 So many toggles, so little time

 Outfitted with a large in-line control module, these feel like a “mic first, listening second” type of product.
-This large rectangle houses all of the Sennheiser Ambeo Headset controls which include basic playback and volume toggles, an active noise cancelling and transparent hearing button, an LED that turns red when recording, and a slider that lets you alternate between the reduced noise and natural sound modes.
+This large rectangle houses all of the Sennheiser Ambeo Headset controls which include basic playback and volume toggles, an active noise canceling and transparent hearing button, an LED that turns red when recording, and a slider that lets you alternate between the reduced noise and natural sound modes.

 If you’re not fond of using the eyesore of a remote, you can adjust all of these settings in the Ambeo app instead.
 But it is convenient to make blind changes on the fly—especially if you’re just acquainting yourself with the Ambeo headset.